ggerganov/llama.cpp/README.md

   In general, it seems to work, but I think it fails for unicode character support.
 Hopefully, someone can help with that
 - I don't know yet how much the quantization affects the quality of the generated text
 - Probably the token sampling can be improved
 - x86 quantization support [not yet ready](https://github.com/ggerganov/ggml/pull/27).
-Basically, you want to run this on Apple Silicon
+Basically, you want to run this on Apple Silicon.
+For now, on Linux and Windows you can use the F16 `ggml-model-f16.bin` model, but it will be much slower.